 During those two and a half days, I was freaking out because:

 a) I didn’t collect all the necessary exam materials

 b) The new Jim Jarmusch film I thought I had on my laptop wasn’t really there (it was paused after 12% of the movie was downloaded)

 c) I couldn’t send pictures of our dog to my sister 😦

 d) How am I supposed to know what’s going on in the world?!
 Don’t tell me to turn up the TV to watch the news lol

 e) How am I supposed to keep up with the mostly unknown people’s lives on Instagram?

 f) I didn’t know what to do when I get that sudden, insatiable desire to stream an episode of Seinfeld or It’s Always Sunny In Philadelphia

 g) How do I make plans for going out with friends?
 Do I still have friends?

-After finally reconnecting I downloaded the movie, but realized I don’t feel like watching it, answered a couple of ‘ARE YOU ALIVE??’ messages (ignored some of them, let them wonder you know, that’s sexy, mysterious and shit), turned the laptop off and continued reading the book I started that afternoon.
+After finally reconnecting I downloaded the movie, but realized I don’t feel like watching it, answered a couple of ‘ARE YOU ALIVE??’ messages (ignored some of them, let them wonder you know, that’s sexy, mysterious), turned the laptop off and continued reading the book I started that afternoon.